lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * For SCHC C/D, to identify the Rule (i.e., the set of Field Descriptions) that is used to compress a packet header.

-  * At least one Rule ID MAY be allocated to tagging packets for which SCHC compression was not possible (no matching Rule was found).
+  * At least one Rule ID MUST be allocated to tagging packets for which SCHC compression was not possible (no matching Rule was found).

 * In SCHC F/R, to identify the specific mode and settings of F/R for one direction of traffic (Up or Dw).